suztomo/hello-maps-routes/README.md

 Client: com.google.maps.routing.v2.RoutesClient@16c63f5
 ```

-If you see the messages above, then it succeeded to instantiate `RoutesClient`.
+If you see the messages above in "Run" panel at the bottom, then it succeeded
+to instantiate `RoutesClient`.

 ## Run in Maven